Private Lessons

 Yes!
 I accept all ages and levels.
 I offer free trial lessons to students who have played before, and “meet and greets” for new beginner students so that we can all feel comfortable before the first official lesson.

-Things to consider before committing to lessons…
+Things to consider while looking into lessons…

 How long are the lessons?